-The Features module is something of an enigma.
-Some Drupal developers get really excited about it, but it can be hard to understand why.
-Installing the Features module adds no new functionality to your site.
-From a visitor’s perspective, the module does not allow your site to do anything that it couldn’t do before you installed it.
-So what, exactly, is the Features module for?
+A Feature is a special kind of module which consists of generated code, created via the admin UI, that moves the configuration from database to code.
+Installing the Features module adds no new functionality to your site and, from a visitor’s perspective, the module does not allow your site to do anything that it couldn’t do before you installed it.

 The Features module does one simple thing.
-It allows you to take site configuration settings and store them as in a file as a sort of mini-module1.
-This might not seem like such a revolutionary thing, but Drupal developers get really excited about this.
-The reason is that storing configuration in code allows you to do two very important things:
+It allows you to take site configuration settings and store them as a file, as a sort of mini-module, which allows you to do two things:

 Re-using configuration settings